staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/create-requests/request-basics.md

 You'll get a response in the response time.
 Learn more about response data.

+You can see requests you sent in History and send them again.
+Or save to a collection (link).

 ## Sharing your requests

 You can share requests with collaborators by going to the request you want to share in the sidebar.
 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the request you want to share, then select **Share**.